Pay Transparency and Gender Equality: Impact on the gender pay gap

-\section{Identification strategy}
+\subsection{Identification strategy}

-To identify the impact of the UK transparency policy on occupational outcomes, wages, and firm-level outcomes, we exploit the variation across firm size and over time in its implementation.
-Specifically, we estimate a difference-in-differences model that compares the evolution of the outcomes of interest in firms whose size is slightly larger (treated group) or smaller (control) than the 250-employee cutoff.
-As firm size can be endogenously determined, we define treatment status based on firm size in 2015, prior to the start of the consultation process to implement the mandate.\footnote{Appendix Figure \ref{density} shows the distribution of firms around the 250 cutoff in each year since the introduction of the mandate.
-Data are drawn from the Business Structure Database.
-While a McCrary test performed separately for each year does not reject the null that there is no jump at the cutoff, it seems cautious to define treatment status based on pre-policy firm size.} To enhance comparability between treatment and control group, in the main specification we consider firms with $+/-50$ employees from the 250 threshold.
-As both choices can be considered arbitrary, in the next section we show that our results are robust both to the use of a different year to define the treatment status, and to the bandwidth chosen to construct the estimation sample.
-When studying employees' outcomes, our baseline regression model is as follows:
+Our primary goal is to identify the impact of the UK pay transparency policy on the gender gap in hourly pay and unpack this into the effect on women's and men's pay.
+For this, we exploit the variation in the implementation of the policy across firm size and over time, and compare the evolution of the outcomes of interest in firms whose size is slightly above (treatment group) or below (control) the 250-employee cutoff.
+As firm size can be endogenously determined, we define treatment status based on firm size in 2015, prior to the start of the consultation process to implement the mandate.\footnote{Appendix Figure \ref{density} shows the distribution of firms around the 250-employee cutoff in each year since the introduction of the mandate.
+Data are drawn from the Business Structure Database, covering 99 percent of UK firms.
+While a McCrary test performed separately for each year does not reject the null that there is no jump at the cutoff, it seems cautious to define treatment status based on pre-policy firm size.} Moreover, to enhance comparability between treatment and control group, we consider firms with $+/-50$ employees from the 250 threshold in the main specification.
+As both choices could be considered to be arbitrary, we show in the next section that our results are robust both to the use of a different year to define the treatment status and to changes in the bandwidth used to construct the estimation sample.
+Based on these choices, we estimate the following triple-differences regression model that aims to estimate the relative impact of the policy on men's and women's outcomes: